 There are several reasons why you might want to replace an old floppy disk drive with a USB floppy disk emulator, including:

 Cost-effectiveness: USB floppy disk emulators are often more cost-effective than purchasing a new floppy disk drive or repairing an old one.
+Even if you can find a suitable floppy disk drive, compatible drives typically sell for hundreds of dollars!
+And then you have to purchase floppy disks, which are increasing difficult to obtain.

 Operation